mintlayer/mintlayer-core/README.md

 - RPC Wallet:  `RUST_LOG=debug cargo run --bin wallet-rpc-daemon -- testnet 2>&1 | tee ../wallet-cli.log`
 - GUI:         `RUST_LOG=debug cargo run --bin node-gui          -- testnet 2>&1 | tee ../node-gui.log`

+## The API server

+The API server is a tool for indexing the blockchain.
+Its source code is contained in this repository and its [readme can be found in its directory](api-server/README.md).

 ## Communicating with the node and wallet

 Communication with the node and the wallet is possible through RPC.
 Details on that can be found in: